The Weather Forecast Research Team

 Dr. Greg West is a meteorologist at BC Hydro (the province’s primary electrical utility) and an Adjunct Professor at UBC, and has been working with the Weather Forecast Research Team (WFRT) at UBC since 2010.
 He has a background in synoptic and mountain meteorology and WRF modeling, and since joining the WFRT, has developed expertise in a range of areas.
 These include hydrometeorology, wind energy, probabilistic forecasting, verification, post-processing (including machine-learning-based methods), and others.
 UBC and BC Hydro have developed a very fruitful working relationship over the years, where the WFRT develops and builds forecast tools, methods, and products for BC Hydro.
 West serves as a liaison between the two groups.

+I am an Adjunct Professor in EOAS and a UBC instructor.
 I am an instructor for ATSC 113 (Weather for Sailing, Flying & Snow Sports).
 This is a first-year course in Applied Meteorology for any UBC student since there are no prerequisites.
-Over 10,000 students have taken this course since 2018.
-I am an instructor for ATSC 313 (Renewable Energy Meteorology), a course about weather and hydro, wind, and solar power.
+Over 11,500 students have taken this course since 2018.
+I am an instructor for ATSC 313 (Renewable Energy Meteorology), a course about weather driving hydro, wind, and solar power.
+I am one of the team of instructors for EOSC 114 (The Catastrophic Earth: Natural Disasters) where I teach the Storms portion of the course.
 Prior to being a UBC instructor I was the manager of Meteorology Services for BC Hydro, western Canada’s largest utility.
-In this role I worked closely with the WFRT to develop custom weather analysis and forecast products for BC Hydro.
+In this role I worked closely with the WFRT to develop custom weather analysis and forecast products for BC Hydro and Powerex.
 Earlier I was a senior meteorologist with Environment Canada, providing operational weather forecasts for public, aviation, marine, and commercial clients.

 Awards & Achievements